AdamG012/obj-to-html/README.md

 Jinja2==3.1.2
 requests==2.28.1
 argparse==1.4.0
+# Warning this does take a while to build, you may want to use a prebuilt version.
+See https://wiki.wxpython.org/How%20to%20install%20wxPython
+wxpython
 ```

 On the browser side there may be issues for Firefox (or possibly others) users who have tinkered with some privacy/security settings in `about:config` may run into issues if they have disabled WebGL settings.
 Otherwise this is working across Chromium and Firefox on the latest stable distributions.

 ### Acknowledgements

 The code contains material and inspiration from ThreeJS : https://github.com/mrdoob/three.js/ and their examples to help load OBJ files and basically do all the heavy lifting.
-[Gooey][https://github.com/chriskiehl/Gooey] and [Jinja2][https://jinja.palletsprojects.com/] are also used.
+[Gooey](https://github.com/chriskiehl/Gooey "Gooey") and [Jinja2](https://jinja.palletsprojects.com/ "Jinja2") are also used.

 ### Usage and Examples